openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/compile_and_build/cjpm_usage_OHOS.md

 Use "cjpm [subcommand] --help" for more information about a command.
 ```

 `cjpm init` initializes a new Cangjie module or workspace.
-By default, it creates a `cjpm.toml` file in the current directory, along with a `src` folder containing a default `main.cj` file.
-Custom initialization parameters can be viewed via `cjpm init -h`.
+When initializing a module, it creates a `cjpm.toml` file in the current directory by default, along with a `src` source code folder containing a default `main.cj` file.
+For custom parameter initialization, run `cjpm init -h`.

 Example: